 This accessible and easy-to-use resource addresses all of the material you need to know for the CLEP Introductory Psychology exam.
 You'll review various developmental theories, psychological disorders, and research.
 After you complete this course, you should be able to:

 - Understand the elements of the study of psychology, including how the scientific method applies to psychology

 - Describe the biological bases of behavior and identify the parts of the brain that influence behavior

 - Identify the states of consciousness

-- Know the difference between operant and classical conditioning and understand famous experiments that contributed to understanding of conditioning
+- Know the difference between operant and classical conditioning and understand famous experiments that contributed to the understanding of conditioning

-- Understand the concept of multiple intelligences
+- Discuss the concept of multiple intelligences

 - Understand how memory is stored and categorized